 Gradually add the dry ingredients to the butter mixture until just combined.
 When you get a thick batter consistency, add the banana mixture and mix by hand.

 Hey look!
 Her masterpiece is completed!
 It’s a picture of her and dad standing on Earth.
 Great job Belley Boo!
 You’re going places, kid.

-Anyway… make sure you grease and flour your pan.
-I used a regular size flute pan and it’s the PERFECT size for this recipe.
+Make sure you grease and flour your pan.
+I used a regular size flute pan and it’s the perfect size for this recipe.

 I baked for exactly 50 minutes at 350* F. but every oven is different, so I suggest inserting a toothpick around 45 minutes.

-Once this beauty cooled to room temp, I SLATHERED it in cream cheese frosting.
-I also sprinkled blueberries on top for an extra burst of fresh flavor. 🙂
+Once this beauty cooled to room temp, I slathered it in cream cheese frosting.
+I also sprinkled blueberries on top for an extra burst of flavor. 🙂

 That’s it!
-It’s quick, easy, delicious and comforting.
-I hope you enjoy this one.
-Bon Appétit!
+It’s quick, easy, delicious and full of comfort.
+I hope you try it out!

 Tara’s Banana Bread